 Date of Adoption: January 20, 2011 §20-516.
-33-20 Legal Reference: I.C. §37-458 320 0 101 00 20 Ratified by the Board of Direct ctors on September 23, 2015
+33-20 Legal Reference: I.C. §37-458 320 010.
+00 20

 Policy No. 502.3.
 Interviews and Administrative Searches

 North Star Charter School cooperates with various law enforcement agencies to safe guard the well-being, safety, and security of all students and staff.
 The Administration or his/her designee will notify a parent or guardian of an interview or detainment of a minor student by law enforcement officials.
 The Administration or his/her designee may request that parent/guardian be allowed to be present during interviews.